 How Long Does An HDB Power Of Attorney Take?

 Since our lawyers will be processing this document, it will depend on how quickly you can provide us with the necessary documents.
-But generally, we will try getting in touch with you in at least one working day.
+But generally, we will try getting in touch with you within at least one working day.

 What Is The Difference Between A Power Of Attorney And An Authorisation Letter?